Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 - Shoppers born between 1946 and 1964 (Baby Boomers) are 8.43% more likely than other generations to shop online at least once over the course of a year.

-- Gen Z consumers are 11.9% less likely to regularly shop online than the average American consumer.
+- Gen Z consumers are 11.9% less likely to shop online regularly than the average American consumer.

 - Gen X consumers are 9.52% more likely than the average American to shop online at least on a weekly basis.